October 26, 2025

 Why Kosmik is the Best Online Whiteboard?

 For teams using whiteboards collaboratively, Kosmik's pricing model scales beautifully.
-The Plus plan offers unlimited members at $6.99/month (yearly), making it budget-friendly for growing teams without the per-seat pricing challenges that come with scaling collaboration tools.
+The Pro plan covers unlimited members at $11.99/month (yearly), making it budget-friendly for growing teams without the per-seat pricing challenges that come with scaling collaboration tools.

 Best For